cfbolz/pypy-15-blog/blogpost.rst

 Rigo discussed the talk slides with me, and provided details about the early expectations about the first JIT's hoped-for performance.
 Antonio Cuni gave substantial feedback and many very helpful suggestions for the blog post.
+Michael Hudson-Doyle also fixed a number of mistakes in the post and rightfully complained about the lack of mention of the GC.
+Christian Tismer provided access to his copy of early Python-de mailing list posts.
 $$$ more
 All remaining errors are of course my own.